baleada/docs/assets/markdown/logic/libraries/Completable.md

     return this
   }
   /**
-   * <p>Sets the position from which the Completable instance will start extracting segments.</p><p>See the <nuxt-link to="#How-the-Completable-instance-extracts-segments">How the Completable instance extracts segments</nuxt-link> section and the <nuxt-link to="#How-the-Completable-instance-handles-current-position">How the Completable instance handles current position</nuxt-link> section for more info.</p>
+   * <p>Sets the position from which the Completable instance will start extracting segments.</p><p>See the <NuxtLink to="#How-the-Completable-instance-extracts-segments">How the Completable instance extracts segments</NuxtLink> section and the <NuxtLink to="#How-the-Completable-instance-handles-current-position">How the Completable instance handles current position</NuxtLink> section for more info.</p>
    * @param {Number} position The new `position`
    * @return {Object}       The Completable instance */